Fernando J. Guerra

 Alejandra Alarcon is a research coordinator at the Thomas and Dorothy Leavey Center for the Study of Los Angeles.
 She oversees StudyLA's visual style in select print and web materials and manages all social media platforms.
 She also assists with planning and promoting StudyLA special events including lectures, forums, and conferences.
 She leads StudyLA's undergraduate research team and mentors them through tasks related to administration, external communications, media production, event production and programming.
 Alarcon earned her BA in Chicana/o Studies from Loyola Marymount University.

 Office: University Hall 4116

-Alex Kempler is the research assistant for the Center for the Study of Los Angeles.
+Alex Kempler is a research assistant at the Thomas and Dorothy Leavey Center for the Study of Los Angeles.
 She helps to develop, implement, and manage all phases of StudyLA’s research projects, including Forecast LA, exit polls, and new projects.
 She aids in qualitative and quantitative research, the preparation of research reports, and the dissemination of results.
 Her research interests include cultural sociology, community based studies, and social movements.
-Kempler earned her B.A in Sociology from Whitman College.
+Kempler earned her BA in Sociology from Whitman College.

 Office: University Hall 2822